General FAQs About Surgery

 Do you do minimally invasive surgery?

-When you are having surgery, there are other important considerations that have a direct impact on the long-term outcome of your procedure that should never take a back seat to incision length.
+When you are having surgery, there are other important considerations that have a direct impact on the long-term outcome of your procedure however, that should never take a back seat to incision length.
 These include implant positioning, tissue handling and visualization.
 Like everything else there is a right place for minimally invasive techniques and a wrong place for them.
 The most important consideration for your surgery is that the maximally EFFECTIVE technique be used.
 And this must be chosen on a case-by-case basis.

 What is arthroscopy?